-- a) Wage Rates for Helpers in the first term shall be that specified in the Wage Supplement. - b) An Apprentice who passes his/her test shall receive an increment agreed to between the Company and the Union during his/her second term as a Helper. - c) The Wage Rate for an Improver shall be that as specified in the Wage Supplement.

-- d) An Apprentice who passes a test in the fourth (4th) period of vocational training shall receive an increment agreed to between the Company and the Union during his/her second term as an Improver. - e) Persons employed as Journeymen, and who are certified as such, shall receive the certified rate for the trade as agreed to between the Company and the Union.
+- a) Wage Rates for Helpers in the first term shall be that specified in the Wage Supplement. - b) An Apprentice who passes their test shall receive an increment agreed to between the Company and the Union during their second term as a Helper. - c) The Wage Rate for an Improver shall be that as specified in the Wage Supplement. - d) An Apprentice who passes a test in the fourth (4th) period of vocational training shall receive an increment agreed to between the Company and the Union during their second term as an Improver. - e) Persons employed as Journeypersons, and who are certified as such, shall receive the certified rate for the trade as agreed to between the Company and the Union.